Microsoft-DXEIP/Tokyo-Hack-Docs/README.md

 ### Use the same query as you did for running on localhost "Tell John I'll be 5 minutes late for our meeting"
 ### Awesome!
 You've just connected an Intelligent Bot with your Skype account!

+You can still debug your bot using the Bot Framework Channel Emulator, but you'll need to update the settings to include the appid and apppassword by typing

+    /settings

 # Where To Go From Here
 ### You now know how to setup a basic Bot with the Microsoft Bot Framework that can run on Skype
 ### For a deeper dive into the bot framework follow this tutorial which takes you through building a bot to manage Deliveries and Table Bookings at a restaurant.